-It is not uncommon, in some American houses, to find three generations of workers --grandfather, father, and apprentice son-rendering faithful and friendly service; or to discover a score of bosses and men who have spent thirty or forty years--their entire productive lives--in the one organization.
-Where such a bond exists between employer and employees, it becomes an active, unfailing force in the development of loyalty, not only among the veterans, but also among the newest recruits for whom it realizes an illustration of what true co<o:>peration means.
+It is not uncommon, in some American houses, to find three generations of workers grandfather, father, and apprentice son rendering faithful and friendly service; or to discover a score of bosses and men who have spent thirty or forty years their entire productive lives in the one organization.
+Where such a bond exists between employer and employees, it becomes an active, unfailing force in the development of loyalty, not only among the veterans, but also among the newest recruits for whom it realizes an illustration of what true cooperation means.

-Many Examples of the Loyalty of Executives for their Men in Danger the organization--is not a plant of slow growth.
+Many Examples of the Loyalty of Executives for their Men in Danger

+This double loyalty to the chief and to the organization is not a plant of slow growth.
 Few mine accidents or industrial disasters occur without bringing to merited, but fleeting, fame some heroic superintendent or lesser boss who has risked his own life to save his men or preserve the company's property.
 The same sense of responsibility extends to every grade.
 Give a man the least touch of authority and he seems to take on added moral stature.
-The engineer who clings to his throttle with collision imminent has his counterparts in the "handy man"
+The engineer who clings to his throttle with collision imminent has his counterparts in the "handy man" who braves injury to slip a belt and save another workman or a costly machine, and in the elevator conductor who drives his car up and down through flames and smoke to rescue his fellows.
+Such efficiency and organization spirit is the result of individual growth as well as the impression of the employer's personality upon his machine.